DepravitiesFinest/DepravitiesFinest/README.md

 <div align="center">

 ```
-developer focused on creating anything i can think of.
+Developer focused on creating anything I can think of.
-i like pushing ideas past their limits and making them work.
+I like pushing ideas past their limits and making them work.
-(i try.)
+(I try.)
 ```

 </div>